AgoraIO-Extensions/agora-rtc-react/README.md

 1. Clone this project.
 2. `pnpm i` to install dependencies.
+3. `pnpm build` to build the library.

+- `pnpm storybook` to start the storybook.

+## Examples

+To start examples, add a `.env.local` file to monorepo root and fill in the Agora account info following the format of `.env.example`.

 - `pnpm start` to start the overview example.
-- `pnpm storybook` to start the storybook.
+- `pnpm -F [package-name] run start` to start other examples.
-- `pnpm build` to build the library.

 ## License